moby/moby/docs/man/docker-build.1.md

 server images.

 It is also a good practice to add the files required for the image to the sub-directory.
-These files will then be specified with the `ADD` instruction in the Dockerfile.
+These files will then be specified with the `COPY` or `ADD` instructions in the Dockerfile.
 Note: If you include a tar file (a good practice!), then Docker will automatically extract the contents of the tar file specified within the `ADD` instruction into the specified target.

 ## Building an image and naming that image